alphagov/licensing-frontend/README.md

 # Testing

-This repository uses `playwright` to test the UI.
-The server must running for the tests to run, to do this run `make start` in a separate terminal.
-Then, to run the UI tests, run `make test-ui`.
+Run `make test-ui`.
+This ensures dependencies are installed, starts a docker container with the app running inside, and runs the tests against this app.